Bank of the James Stadium

-Bank of the James Stadium, formerly Calvin Falwell Field at City Stadium and originally named "City Stadium", is a ballpark located in Lynchburg, Virginia, United States, and the current home of the minor league Lynchburg Hillcats team.
+Bank of the James Stadium, formerly Calvin Falwell Field at City Stadium and originally named "City Stadium", is a ballpark located in Lynchburg, Virginia, United States, and the current home of the minor league Hill City Howlers team.

 The baseball stadium was built in conjunction with an adjacent 6,000-person football stadium known modern day as "City Stadium".
 The New York Yankees and the Brooklyn Dodgers played in the inaugural game at City Stadium (the baseball portion) on April 11, 1940, in front of an estimated crowd of 7,000.
 The following professional baseball teams have all fielded affiliates of their parent club in Lynchburg: the Washington Senators, St. Louis Cardinals, Chicago White Sox, Minnesota Twins, Texas Rangers, New York Mets, Boston Red Sox, Pittsburgh Pirates, Cincinnati Reds, and Atlanta Braves.
-The stadium is currently home to the Lynchburg Hillcats of the Carolina League, and is one of the oldest active ballparks in Minor League Baseball.
-The Hillcats have been an affiliate of the Cleveland Guardians since 2015.
+The stadium is currently home to the Hill City Howlers of the Carolina League, and is one of the oldest active ballparks in Minor League Baseball.
+The Howlers have been an affiliate of the Cleveland Guardians since 2015.
 From 2010 to 2014 they were affiliated with the Atlanta Braves.
-In 2005, the Hillcats set an attendance record with a total of 151,266 fans passing through the gates.
+In 2005, the Howlers set an attendance record with a total of 151,266 fans passing through the gates.